 The result?
 People love it.
 Wix currently has over 110 million users in 190 countries – so they’re clearly doing something right.

-WordPress is the clear winner when it comes to flexibility.
+There is a clear winner when it comes to flexibility.
 And that’s WordPress.
-Sure, Wix is flexible in its own right, however, it is not an open source website builder.
-This means unlike WordPress, you cannot freely modify the tools and platform to your liking.
+Sure, Wix is flexible in its own right – however, it is not an open source website builder.
+This means you cannot freely modify the tools and platform to your liking.

 With that said, you can certainly get away with building WordPress websites without knowing how to code.
 There are thousands of themes (paid and free) that you can use and just as many plugins to add further customization and functionality to your site.